Blog

 A smart inventory system lets you see every unit's status in seconds.
 Is it booked?
 In use?
 Due for cleaning?
 With a quick scan, you'll know exactly where each unit is and when it's ready for the next rental.
 This instant visibility helps you meet customer needs without delays, even during the busiest seasons.

 Cleaning and maintenance are just as important as keeping count.
-If a unit’s gross or broken, customers won’t be coming back.
+If a unit is dirty or broken, customers won't be coming back.
 Automating your cleaning schedules makes sure nothing gets missed, no matter how much your business grows.

 Step 5: Marketing Your Porta Potty Rental Business